PR1YANKPAT3L/VIZION/README.md

 In order to compile OpenCV, OpenCv Contribs and CUDA must be configured during cmake in order for the libraries to work

 ## To run hadoop
+- JAR file is too big to upload, it is located in Google Drive
 - run: hadoop VIZION.jar <input_path_hdfs> <output_path_hdfs>

 ## References